For the Yardwork-Averse

 Ivory Halo Dogwood

 Compact, variegated leaves and bright red winter branches are hallmarks of this deciduous shrub.
 Ivory halo is fast growing and prefers partial to full sun and well-drained soil in Zones 3 through 7.
 While fall pruning isn’t necessary, removing 25 percent of the oldest stems in early spring will ensure consistently red branches.
-Available at The Home Depot; $32.10.
+Available from The Home Depot; $32.87.

 Variegated iris performs best in full sun to part shade in moist conditions in Zones 4 through 9.
 Vertical lance-shaped leaves emerge in spring, followed by bearded lavender flowers that are sweetly fragrant.
 Plant near a window or doorway where it can be enjoyed.
-Available on Amazon; $15.99.
+Available from Etsy; $14.95.

 A clump-forming warm-season ornamental grass, prairie dropseed thrives in sunny, dry conditions and tolerates heavy clay soils in Zones 3 through 9.
 In late summer, flower plumes emerge in shades of pink and brown, and foliage turns orange and gold.
 Don’t cut back grasses until late winter or early spring as the mound, when dusted with snow, offers winter interest.
 Available on Amazon; $6.70 for seed packet.